SQL Tips: Select Latest Record for Each Group

 In this article, we are discussing the process of getting the latest records for each group using SQL.

-Our job is to find the rain measurement of the latest entry date for each city.
-So, for each city let’s get the latest record by date.
+We want to find the rain measurement of the latest entry date for each city.

 Sample Data